tomjaguarpaw/H2/posts/git-survival-guide.markdown

   [Ian Miell's "git log -- The Good Parts"](https://zwischenzugs.com/2018/03/26/git-log-the-good-parts/).)

+* To see the status

+        git status -uno

+  By default `git status` shows untracked, unignored files.
+I don't need to ignore files because I use `git commit --patch`.
+On the other hand I don't want to see untracked, unignored files in `git status`.
+Instead I use `git status -uno` which supresses display of untracked files.

 ## Things I don't do

 * I almost never `git merge`.
 If I want to do a fast forward "merge"